 The storage tank system equipment and release detection systems and methods registered with the department under this subsection must be renewed by the equipment manufacturer/vendor every five years.
-Equipment that was "approved" prior to January 11, 2017, will have to be renewed before January 11, 2022, in order to remain on the equipment registration list.
+Equipment that was "approved" prior to January 11, 2017, will have to be renewed before January 11, 2022, to remain on the equipment registration list.
 (See the rules linked below for more information.)

 Rule References for Storage Tank Equipment Registration